-- (1) Consolidated from March 2020 - (2) Inactive during the period.
-In accordance with Section 479A of the "Companies Act 2006", the financial statements of the company (registration number 09949560) have not been audited as Digital Bros S.p.A. has undertaken to guarantee all of the subsidiary's liabilities in terms of Section 479 C of the "Companies Act 2006". - (3) Incorporated in June 2020, will become operational during the next reporting period - (4) Consolidated 60%
+- (1) Consolidated from March 2020 - (2) Pursuant to section 479A of the Companies Act 2006, the accounts for Digital Bros Holdings Ltd (Company number: 09949560) for the 2020 financial year, which are included in the consolidated financial statements of Digital Bros S.p.A, have not been audited.
+This is permitted on the basis that Digital Bros S.p.A guarantees all the outstanding liabilities to which Digital Bros Holdings Ltd is subject to as at the yearend under section 479C." - (3) Incorporated in June 2020, will become operational during the next reporting period - (4) Consolidated 60%